-Stormwater drainage systems specified in the Housing Provisions are not designed to remove all of the water during exceptionally heavy rain, especially in tropical areas.
-Accordingly, it is necessary to design and install the system so that when overflowing occurs any water is directed away in a manner which ensures it does not pond against, or enter into, the building.
+Stormwater drainage systems specified in the Housing Provisions are not designed to remove all water to an appropriate outfall during exceptionally heavy rain, particularly in tropical areas.
+Specifically, eaves gutter systems are designed to remove water arising from rainfall events with an average recurrence interval of 20 years provided they are not blocked.
+Accordingly, it is necessary to design and install the system to incorporate overflow measures so that when overflowing occurs, during a rainfall event with an average recurrence interval of up to 100 years, any water is directed away in a manner which ensures it does not pond against, enter or damage the building, even if the stormwater drainage system is blocked.